likesalmon/debian-packager/README.md

 # debian-packager

-> Create a Debian package from a directory
+> Create a Debian package from a list of files

 A Node script that creates a Debian package.
 Useful for packing up the distribution directory of a project after a build.